Binnette/2023-09-23_Cartopartie_Saint-Barthelemy-de-Sechilienne/index_en.md

 During this mapathon, 179 roads (of all kinds) were added, including 50 tracks and 96 alleys, most of which are private driveways to access the various houses in the village.

-On the house number side (house number), we went from only 1 number listed to more than 94!
+On the house number side, we went from only 1 number listed to more than 94!
 A good step forward, but there is still work to be done.

 Here are the detailed statistics that I generated via [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis):